-- A. MEHKO food preparation, packaging, and handling shall be kept separate from other domestic activities, including but not limited to, family meal preparation, guest entertaining, or dishwashing. - B. All food storage for the MEHKO within the permitted area shall comply with California Health and Safety Code, Division 104, Part 7, Chapter 4, Article 5.
+A. MEHKO food preparation, packaging, and handling shall be kept separate from other domestic activities, including but not limited to, family meal preparation, guest entertaining, or dishwashing.

+B. All food storage for the MEHKO within the permitted area shall comply with California Health and Safety Code, Division 104, Part 7, Chapter 4, Article 5.
 Any other detached rooms on the premises, including accessory buildings and garages, may be used to store food items for the MEHKO only if all food is stored inside of an approved refrigerator and/or freezer with a closable door/lid which will be verified upon the Department's initial inspection.
-Sleeping quarters or second residential units on the same property are not allowed within the Permitted Area.
+Sleeping quarters or second residential units on the same property are not allowed within the Permitted Area; unless otherwise indicated as set forth in Health and Safety Code section 114367.1(b)(24).